Fundamentals of Prosperity

 Proverbs 19:17 He that hath pity upon the poor lendeth unto the LORD; and that which he hath given will he pay him again.

-God says that which you give; it is the same as giving it to Him, and He will repay you again.
+God says that which you give is the same as giving it to Him, and He will repay you again.
 Nice!
 God is not a taker.
-If He asks you to give or to teach or minster in some capacity, He will abundantly repay you for your help and service.
+If He asks you to give or to teach or minister in some capacity, He will abundantly repay you for your help and service.

 Proverbs 11:24 There is that scattereth, and yet increaseth; and there is that withholdeth more than is meet, but it tendeth to poverty.